NaturailyShopify/Naturaily-netlify/_posts/2019-11-04-how-to-maintain-performance-with-big-datasets-using-highcharts-js-and-vue.md

 You may be wondering, what this boost module is.
 I think that, to best explain it, the official documentation can be cited:

 > [Boost](https://www.highcharts.com/docs/advanced-chart-features/boost-module){:rel="nofollow"}{:target="_blank"} is a stripped-down renderer-in-a-module for Highcharts and Highstock.
-It bypasses some of the standard Highcharts features (such as animation), and focuses on pushing as many points as possible as quickly as possible
+It bypasses some of the standard Highcharts features (such as animation), and focuses on pushing as many points as possible as quickly as possible.

 So, to sum it up, this module will make our charts run faster, but at the cost of some minor drawbacks.
 For example, you won’t be able to use dotted lines for your series.
 But, don’t you worry,  the key parts are still fully functional.